|

 growing plants.
 Another advantage of polycarbonate is its +15 year lifespan in

-is used to cover the Sunshine, EasyGrow,
+most areas.
+Double walled polycarbonate is used to cover the Solar

 Polyethylene Film

-the USA) because of its simplicity of maintenance.
-Use it for 3 to 5 years (life
+A favorite of commercial growers because of its simplicity of maintenance.
+Use

-depends on poly thickness and UV treatment used) then recover with new poly.
+it for 3 to 5 years (life depends on poly thickness and UV treatment used) then

-Used in single thickness, polyethylene film is good for simple cold frames and
+recover with new poly.
+Used in single thickness, polyethylene film is good

-greenhouses used for starting seeds and other seasonal needs.
-When two layers
+for simple cold frames and greenhouses used for starting seeds and other seasonal

-are used, and the space between is inflated by a fan creating insulated air space,
+needs.
+When two layers are used, and the space between is inflated by a fan creating

-roughly 40% in heating costs.
+glass houses, saving roughly 40% in heating costs.

 Drawbacks to polyethylene film include a relatively short lifespan vs. other